 - i.
 Ensuring there is adequate mobilization and publicity of the matching grants - ii.
 Technical support to CIG during proposal development - iii.
-Screening to ensure the proposal are in line with County Integrated Development Plans (CIDPs) - iv.
+Screening to ensure the proposal are in line with county integrated development plans - iv.
 Support implementation of the proposals that have been funded. - v.
-Progress monitoring of the implementation milestones and submitting reports to CFPT
+Quarterly monitoring of the implementation milestones and submitting reports CFPT